Has Your Loved One Suffered Financial Abuse? Contact Our West Virginia Elder Abuse Lawyers

 Elder financial abuse is a type of abuse that targets the finances of an older individual.
 Financial abuse is not uncommon amongst the elderly, but oftentimes can go unnoticed if they do not consistently check their finances.

 Financial abuse can occur multiple ways including telephone calls, unapproved bank transfers, and forgery.
-It’s imperative your elderly loved one is aware of the risk of financial abuse and how to spot it before becoming a victim.
+It’s imperative your elderly loved one is aware of the risk of financial abuse and how to spot it before it happens to them.

 Ways to Spot Financial Abuse